Tuschinski Theatre

-The Koninklijk Theater Tuschinski (English: Royal Theater Tuschinski) is a movie theatre in Amsterdam, Netherlands, near Rembrandtplein.
+The Koninklijk Theater Tuschinski (English: Royal Theatre Tuschinski) also called Pathé Tuchinski, is a movie theatre in Amsterdam, Netherlands, near Rembrandtplein and belonging to the historic French group Pathé.

 History

-The theater was founded by Abraham Tuschinski, together with his brothers-in-law Hermann Gerschtanowitz and Hermann Ehrlich.
-Tuschinski at the time already operated four theaters in Rotterdam and wanted to open a theater in Amsterdam of worldclass.
-Construction started on 18 June 1919, the theater was built in Art Deco, Jugendstil and the Amsterdams School style at a cost of circa ƒ 4 million.
-Tuschinski wanted to open the theatre with the first theatre organ in the Netherlands; unfortunately Wurlitzer couldn't deliver one in time.
-Determined to open with an organ Tuschinski travelled to Brussels to acquire an existing one from another cinema.
-On October 28, 1921, the theatre opened its doors for the first time and on the next day Dutch newspaper Het Vaderland wrote: "We declare before us generously that the wildest expectations have been exceeded and that Mr. Tuschinski has donated a theater to our country, of which are unparalleled."

-When it first opened, the theater contained electro-technical features, then considered revolutionary.
+The theatre was founded by Abraham Icek Tuschinski, together with his brothers-in-law Hermann Gerschtanowitz and Hermann Ehrlich.
+Tuschinski already operated four theatres in Rotterdam and wanted to open a worldclass theatre in Amsterdam.
+Construction started on 18 June 1919, the theatre was built in Art Deco, Jugendstil and the Amsterdams School style at a cost of circa ƒ 4 million.
+Tuschinski wanted to open the theatre with the first theatre organ in the Netherlands; unfortunately Wurlitzer could not deliver in time; determined to open with an organ Tuschinski travelled to Brussels to acquire an existing one from another cinema.
+On October 28, 1921, the theatre opened its doors and the next day Dutch newspaper Het Vaderland wrote: "We declare before us generously that the wildest expectations have been exceeded and that Mr. Tuschinski has donated a theatre to our country which is unparalleled."
+The theatre contained electro-technical features, then considered revolutionary.
 Its unique heating and ventilation system kept the temperature even throughout the building.

-During the bombing of Rotterdam on 14 May 1940 Tuschinski lost all four of his cinemas in Rotterdam; his family and his four cinemas outside Rotterdam survived.
+During the bombing of Rotterdam on 14 May 1940 Tuschinski lost all four of his cinemas there; his four cinemas outside Rotterdam survived.
 Following the bombing the Nazis occupied the Netherlands and in May 1940 Tuschinski, Ehrlich and Gerschtanowitz were fired by the Nazis from their own company.
 Tuschinski was taken over by the German film company Tobis Film.
 As an act of resistance, on the birthday of Queen Wilhelmina a Dutch and British flag were flown from a window of the theatre.
 Tobis changed the name Tuschinski to the Tivoli on 1 November 1940.
-During the occupation in July 1941 a fire broke out whereby murals of Pieter den Besten were lost.
+During the occupation in July 1941 a fire broke out in which murals of Pieter den Besten were lost.
 Tuschinski and Gerschtanowitz were deported to Auschwitz and Ehrlich to Sobibor; all three were murdered by the Nazis in 1942.
-After the Dutch liberation the name Tuschinski was restored, but only three members of the Tuschinski, Gerschtanowitz and Ehrlich families survived the war.
+After the Dutch liberation the name Tuschinski was restored, but only three members of the Tuschinski, Gerschtanowitz and Ehrlich families survived.
 Max Gerschtanowitz inherited Tuschinski.
 The site was declared a national monument in 1967 due to its distinctive architecture.
 In 1983 the Nöggerath Cinema, which was located on the same block, was acquired and renamed Tuschinski 3.
 The entire complex was sold in 1985 to Cannon and again in 1991 to MGM Cinemas.